 #3 Alexei Ponikarovsky

 Alexei Ponikarovsky was a big winger who possessed a scoring touch and sound penalty-killing capabilities.
 At 6-foot-4 and just shy of 230 pounds, the Maple Leafs came calling for his services when they drafted him in the fourth round of the 1998 NHL Draft.
-He would debut with the team during the 2000-01 season, appearing in 22 regular season games.
+He would debut with the team during the 2000-01 season, appearing in 22 regular-season games.

 Ponikarovsky would play only parts of the next two seasons in Toronto, while playing primarily for their AHL affiliate the St. John’s Maple Leafs.
 He would finally play his first full NHL season in 2003-04, appearing in 73 games and scoring nine goals and 19 assists in the process.

-After the lockout cancelled the 2004-05 NHL season was when Ponikarovsky demonstrated his skill at being a power forward that could convert.
+After the lockout canceled the 2004-05 NHL season was when Ponikarovsky demonstrated his skill at being a power forward that could convert.
 From 2005-06 through 2009-10, he scored double digits in goals each season and had four seasons of at least 20 goals.
 He would set career highs of 23 goals, 38 assists and 61 points in 82 games for the Leafs during the 2008-09 season.

 Looking to win back-to-back Stanley Cups, the Pittsburgh Penguins acquired Ponikarovsky from Toronto near the 2010 trade deadline.
 It would be an end to nearly a decade of the big Ukrainian being a member of the Maple Leafs organization.
 Picking up two goals after arriving in Pittsburgh, Ponikarovsky would hit the 20-goal mark for the final time in his career.
 Unfortunately for him the Penguins would not repeat as champions, and would be eliminated in the second round of the 2009-10 postseason.

 The trade to Pittsburgh would lead to Ponikarovsky bouncing around the NHL for the remainder of his career.
-In the final three seasons that he played in North America, he would have stops with the Los Angeles Kings, Carolina Hurricanes, New Jersey Devils and Winnipeg Jets.
+In the final three seasons that he played in North America, he had stops with the Los Angeles Kings, Carolina Hurricanes, New Jersey Devils and Winnipeg Jets.
 As a member of the Devils, Ponikarovsky came as close as he would ever come to winning a Stanley Cup.
 After New Jersey acquired him from Carolina partway through the 2011-12 campaign, he helped the Devils all the way to the Stanley Cup Final where they would ultimately lose to the Kings in six games.
 He would score a lone goal and eight assists while playing in all 24 of the Devils’ playoff games.

 Ponikarovsky left the NHL following the 2012-13 season.
 He would finish out his career with five seasons in the KHL.
 In total, Ponikarovsky played 678 NHL games and scored 139 goals, 184 assists and 323 points in the regular season.